-The Department of Natural Science and Mathematics offers majors in Biophysical Sciences and Mathematics, as well as courses in Biology, Earth Science, Chemistry, Physics, and Natural Science.
-Department faculty members strive to enable students to understand important scientific and mathematical concepts; to acquire basic knowledge and to develop skills in scientific and mathematical reasoning with application to current issues and vocational opportunities.

-Underlying all course content is the presupposition that nature, together with its mathematical description, is orderly and comprehensible and established by God.
-Students are challenged to consider topics in the context of faithfulness to Christ.
-The department seeks to instill in students a Christian perspective that will challenge them to demonstrate Christian leadership having a transformative effect in their sphere of influence and to enable them to think critically about the natural sciences from a Christian perspective.
+The Department of Science, Technology, and Mathematics offers majors in Biophysical Sciences, Computer Science, Cybersecurity, Information Systems Technology, Mathematics, and Nursing.
+Department faculty members strive to enable students to understand important scientific, technological, and mathematical concepts; to acquire basic knowledge and to develop skills in scientific, technological, and mathematical reasoning with application to current issues and vocational opportunities.
+The Nursing program is specifically designed for students who have already obtained licensure as a Registered Nurse (RN) and desire to complete their bachelor's level education within a strong Christian online community.
+Regardless of the major, the department seeks to challenge students to demonstrate Christian leadership having a transformative effect in their sphere of influence, and to enable them to think critically about these subjects from a Christian perspective.